flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

-### Navigating to another app
+### Navigating to a URL

-In SwiftUI, to open a URL to another application, you use the `openURL` environment
+In SwiftUI, to open a URL, you use the `openURL` environment
 variable, as follows:

 ```swift